 Ontario families can book COVID-19 vaccine appointments for kids starting tomorrow

-Children in Ontario between the ages of five and 11 will be eligible to book their COVID-19 vaccine appointments as of Tuesday.
+Children between the ages of five and 11 will be eligible to get their COVID-19 vaccine in Ontario this week, with families able to book appointments as of Tuesday.

-Appointments will open up on the provincial vaccine portal around 8 a.m., officials said.

 Children must be turning five years old by the end of the year to be eligible.